 These cropped curls with a low fade haircut for men are edgy and messy.
 A haircut with a low fade around the sides will upgrade your simple mohawk to this curly hair faux hawk and bring youthfulness and attraction without being too stylized.

-This haircut is a low skin fade with a little texture crop on the top and a combover for the finished style, plus the beard as the finishing style.
+This haircut is a low skin fade with a textured crop on the top, plus the beard as the finishing style.
 If you have a long face, try this well-trimmed chin strap beard, so you can freely wear any hairstyle without making your face seem longer.
-If you want to try this low-top fade, you must have a suitable hair type, such as spiky or wavy.
+To try this low-top fade, you must have a suitable hair type, such as spiky or wavy.

 Standout twisted curls look more modern when paired with a low drop fade cut and that tight, which will leave you feeling fresh all day!
 Seek a barber if you want a sponge twist low faded style like this.
 It has an on-trend look for gents who want to add texture to their afro.
 This fade cut gives a clean finish and draws the eyes to the defined curls.